Haymarket, New South Wales

-Haymarket is a suburb of Sydney, New South Wales, Australia.
+Haymarket is an inner city suburb of Sydney, New South Wales, Australia.
 It is located at the southern end of the Sydney central business district in the local government area of the City of Sydney.
 Haymarket includes much of Sydney's Chinatown, Thaitown and Railway Square localities.
 Haymarket is adjacent to Darling Harbour and is surrounded by the suburbs of Ultimo, Chippendale, Surry Hills and the Sydney CBD.

 History

 Sydney's produce markets were located in Haymarket from the early 20th century through to the 1980s when they were moved to a new site at Flemington.
 Paddy's Markets still operate on part of the site of the vegetable markets as a produce and flea market.
 The 'Market City' complex contains the markets, The Peak apartment building, a modern shopping centre featuring a food court, restaurants, boutiques, specialty shops and entertainment options, such as a cinema and amusement centre.

 The outer walls of the original vegetable market, built in 1909, were preserved and restored as an example of Edwardian architecture.
 They were part of the original city markets—designed by city architect C.Broderick—which were bounded by Hay Street, Quay Street and Thomas Street.
 They were built to replace the old Belmore Market, which had failed because it was too far from Darling Harbour.

 The new markets included the Sydney City Markets building (Ultimo Road), designed by George McRae and built in 1910, and the Sydney Markets Bell Tower (Quay Street), built in 1911 and restored by the State Bank in 1985.
 The bell tower is now incorporated within the University of Technology Sydney.

 By the 1920s, Sydney's "Chinatown" had moved to Haymarket from the Rocks and Market Street near Darling Harbour.
 Haymarket became a commercial and community centre for the Chinese community who lived in large numbers in this area and nearby areas such as Surry Hills.
 With the relocation of the produce market to Flemington and outflow of residents to the suburbs, the commercial role of Haymarket declined.
 The City of Sydney authorities embarked on a project to establish Haymarket as a tourist-oriented Chinatown.
 In the 1980s, Dixon Street was pedestrianised, and nearby redevelopments were steered towards creating the atmosphere of an "authentic" Chinatown.
 This included the construction of Chinese paifang-style gates, with stone lions, on Dixon Street, and other Chinese-style street furniture, as well as encouraging Chinese restaurants to open along Dixon Street.
 Despite significant demographic change due to successive waves of immigration from Asia, today's Chinatown remains a centre for Asian restaurants and other businesses.

-The Capitol Theatre, built in 1928, is also located in Haymarket.
+The Capitol Theatre, in Haymarket was built in 1928.